1R-obo/AI-CAD-Project/README.md

 &nbsp;&nbsp;- “I think that Chatgpt can be used in either good or bad ways and these ways could both contribute to our knowledge and help us in things.
 I think that its not really cheating if your just asking it for help on explaining how to do something.”

-&nbsp;&nbsp;&nbsp;&nbsp;The responses from the survey display that the use of ChatGPT is moral, as long as it is used with proper intentions and activley is helping the user.
+&nbsp;&nbsp;&nbsp;&nbsp;The responses from the survey display that the use of ChatGPT is moral, as long as it is used with proper intentions and actively helps the user.
 It is worth noting that some responses highlight the important of situations where educators set boundaries on AI usage, but as long as ChatGPT is used as a learning aid and not a shortcut to bypass learning, it is morally acceptable.

 &nbsp;&nbsp;&nbsp;&nbsp;While the results of this project demonstrate the potential of AI as an educational tool, several areas for further research should be explored to deepen our understanding: